DeVuDeveloper/react-native-app/README.md

 ## Description 🏗️

 This is an example of how to create a React Native application.
 Creating an application with the latest version of expo and router.
 Best practices for React Native were used.
 The main idea is to show you how to make a boilerplate for a mobile application.
-You can use any backend, in this case I'm using the job search api.
+You can use any backend, in this case I'm using the job search api from rapid.
 You can find it [here](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch).
-Below I will show you how to create an api-key.
 If you are a web developer, this application can help you find a job.

 <p align="right">(<a href="#top">back to top</a>)</p>